bcgov/platform-developer-docs/src/docs/secrets-management/external-secrets.md

+---
+title: External secrets

+slug: external-secrets-operator

+description: The External Secrets Operator can link your OpenShift namespace with an external secrets management service.

+keywords:

+page_purpose: Describes the purpose and use of the External Secrets Operator

+audience: developer, technical lead

+author: Ian Watts

+content_owner: Ian Watts

+sort_order: 3
+---

 # External Secrets

 The **External Secrets Operator** is a Kubernetes operator that integrates external secret management systems, such as [Azure Key Vault](https://azure.microsoft.com/en-us/products/key-vault/) and [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html).
 The operator reads information from external APIs and automatically injects the values into a Kubernetes Secret.